Twenty-fourth Amendment of the Constitution Bill 2001

 The Twenty-fourth Amendment of the Constitution Bill 2001 (bill no. 19 of 2001) was a proposed amendment to the Constitution of Ireland to allow the state to ratify the Treaty of Nice of the European Union.
 The proposal was rejected in a referendum held in June 2001, sometimes referred to as the first Nice referendum.
 The referendum was held on the same day as referendums on the prohibition of the death penalty and on the ratification of the Rome Statute of the International Criminal Court, both of which were approved.

 The Nice Treaty was subsequently approved by Irish voters when the Twenty-sixth Amendment was approved in the second Nice referendum, held in 2002.

 Background

 The Treaty of Nice was signed by the member states of the European Union in February 2001, amending the Treaties of the European Union.
 Under the decision of the Supreme Court in Crotty v.
 An Taoiseach (1987), an amendment to the Constitution was required before it could be ratified by Ireland.
-Ireland was the only one of the then 15 EU member states to put the Treaty to the people in a referendum.
+Ireland was the only one of the 15 EU member states to put the Treaty to the people in a referendum.